rdkcentral/Lightning-SDK/docs/plugins/router/events.md

 ### _handleAppClose()

 When the Router's history is empty the SDK will continue the handle the back key and close the app.
-You can prevent this by adding `_handleAppClose()` to your Application class for instance to show and exit dialog.
+You can prevent this by adding `_handleAppClose()` to your Application class, for instance to show and exit dialog.

 ```js